-With this in mind, find a crypto wallet that supports your new digital currency and allows you to control your private key.
-Create your wallet, find its deposit address and then transfer your crypto from the exchange into your wallet.
+Transfer your new cryptocurrency into a secure wallet Consider finding a crypto wallet that supports your new digital currency and allows you to control your private key.

 How to sell a large amount of Bitcoin

-If you’re looking to sell a large amount of Bitcoin, such as US$50,000 (approximately IDR700,775,000) or more, conducting the transaction through an ordinary crypto exchange may not be the best way to go about it, because there may not be sufficient liquidity on a traditional exchange.
-This can result in slower processing times or “slippage” – which is when a large market sell order eats through the available buy orders, resulting in a price drop.
+If you’re looking to sell a large amount of Bitcoin, such as US$50,000 (approximately IDR709,802,500) or more, conducting the transaction through an ordinary crypto exchange may not be the best way to go about it.
+Not only may there not be sufficient liquidity on a traditional exchange, resulting in slower processing times, but you’ll also need to battle “slippage” — which is when the market moves against you before your trade can be completed.